S Money Review

-You buy your foreign currency online, pay for it and then collect it in the city or have it delivered if you live within 20km's of the CBD.
+You buy your foreign currency online, pay for it and then collect it in store or have it delivered if you live within 20km's of the store.

 While they may have the best exchange rates, S Money charges a service fee.
 It starts at $9 for small amounts and goes up to 1.9% for larger orders.